-If most of the area of Bordeaux listed on the UNESCO World Heritage dates back to the 18th century, the first first traces of permanent human settlement on the site originate from the 6th BC.
+The attractive city of Bordeaux has a rich history spanning at least two thousand years.
+If most of the area of Bordeaux listed on the UNESCO World Heritage dates back to the 18th century, the first traces of permanent human settlement on the site originate from the 6th BC.
+Let’s find out more about the formidable Bordeaux History!

-In 56 AD, the conquest of the area by Julius Caesar and his lieutenant, Crassus, brought a time of prosperity, and Burdigala became an “emporium” of the Roman world.
-Over the next three centuries it expanded and began trading wine.
-Massive building and construction took place, such as an amphitheatre, temples, thermae and some of the most luxurious houses in Gaul.
+In 56 BC, the conquest of the area by Julius Caesar and his lieutenant, Crassus, brought a time of prosperity, and Burdigala became an “emporium” of the Roman world.
+Over the next three centuries, it expanded and began trading wine.
+Massive building and construction took places, such as an amphitheatre, temples, thermae and some of the most luxurious houses in Gaul.
 Rapidly it became one of the biggest cities in southern Gaul and its population reached 20,000 inhabitants.

 During the third century AD, after a period of wars between the Germanic tribes and the Roman Empire, the 9-meter-high battlements were built.
 The city was then limited by this “castrum”, which also protected the harbour, and the population fell to 15,000.